schlende/focusbrowser/README.md

   <p>
   The Unstoppable Demo Browser is a web browser that can browse the decentralized web.
-Use it to visit .zil websites.
+Use it to visit blockchain TLD websites.
   </p>
 </div>

 # Motivation

 [Unstoppable Domains](https://unstoppabledomains.com) is building a new DNS system.
-Unlike traditional DNS systems (which store domain data on centrally managed servers) Unstoppable DNS data is stored on the Zilliqa blockchain.
+Unlike traditional DNS systems (which store domain data on centrally managed servers) Unstoppable DNS data is stored on the blockchain.
 This architecture has two big benefits.

-* **Zil domain lookups are impossible to block**
+* **Domain lookups are impossible to block**
 * **Domain names are impossible to sieze**

-By combining Zil domains with websites hosted on the peer-to-peer IPFS filesystem you can build and deploy your own uncensorable website.
+By combining blockchain domains with websites and content hosted on peer-to-peer filesystems you can build and deploy your own uncensorable website, content, and service.

-There's still a lot of work to do to make this vision a relaity but you can use the Unstoppable Demo Browser to experience the uncensorable web today.
+Use the Unstoppable Demo Browser to experience and explore the uncensorable web today.

 # Screenshots